evestera/json_typegen/README.md

 ## Command line interface

-The crate `json_sample_cli` provides a CLI to the same code generation as the procedural macro uses internally.
+The crate `json_typegen_cli` provides a CLI to the same code generation as the procedural macro uses internally.
 This provides a useful migration path if you at some point need to customize the generated code beyond what is practical through macro arguments.

-For details on usage see [its readme](json_sample_cli/README.md).
+For details on usage see [its readme](json_typegen_cli/README.md).

 ## Web interface

-For simple testing and one-time use there is also a web interface (in `json_sample_web`).
-An instance of this interface is currently hosted at <http://vestera.as/json_sample>
+For simple testing and one-time use there is also a web interface (in `json_typegen_web`).
+An instance of this interface is currently hosted at <http://vestera.as/json_typegen>